thesoul214/typescript-cheatsheet/README.md

 Perhaps the "primordial" hook, many hooks are based on how `useReducer` works, including some of the oficial React hooks such as `useState`.
 This, of course, thanks to Redux and its popularity.
 As you might know, `useReducer` is used mainly whenever you need to tackle at least one of the two following scenarios:

-1. You're handling complex state logic, meaning multiple state values for example.
+1. You"re handling complex state logic, meaning multiple state values for example.
 2. You find yourself in need of multiple action creators for a single state.

 Or both!
-Whatever may be the case, using TypeScript with `useReducer` is not too hard, but it's certainly a bit tedious because there are many variables involved, assuming that at least the basics of `useReducer` are known.
+Whatever may be the case, using TypeScript with `useReducer` is not too hard, but it"s certainly a bit tedious because there are many variables involved, assuming that at least the basics of `useReducer` are known.
 The good news is that every reducer will follow the same steps whenever typing it.
-Before going into details about how to define types for the reducer, let's have a look at how the React team defined `useReducer`:
+Before going into details about how to define types for the reducer, let"s have a look at how the React team defined `useReducer`:

 ```ts
   function useReducer<R extends Reducer<any, any>>(